 School of Health Sciences

-The School of Health Sciences excels in the teaching and learning of allied health professionals, and offers study with a strong clinical focus in the eleven health professions represented within the School.
+The School of Health Sciences excels in the teaching and learning of allied health professionals, and offers study with a strong clinical focus in the nine health professions represented within the School.

 Working together to educate future health care workers in a multi-professional health care environment, our School combines groundbreaking research with strong links to the professions through clinical placements.